zktx-io/walrus/docs/book/usage/client-cli.md

 can be used to specify an output file name.
 The `--rpc-url <URL>` may be used to specify a Sui RPC node to use instead of the one set in the wallet configuration or the default one.

+## Extending the lifetime of a blob

+Recall that when you stored your blob, it was necessary to specify its [end epoch](#storing-blobs).
+By specifying the end epoch you ensured that the blob would be available via `walrus read` (or other SDK access to Walrus) until that end epoch is reached.

+Walrus blob lifetimes can be extended using the `walrus extend --blob-obj-id <blob object id> ...` command.
+Both regular single-address owned blobs and [shared blobs](#shared-blobs) may be extended.
+Shared blobs may be extended by anyone, but owned blobs may only be extended by their owner.
+When extending a shared blob, you will need to supply the `--shared` flag to inform the command that the blob is shared.

+Note that the blob's *object ID* will be needed in order to extend it.
+The blob ID is not needed.
+See `walrus extend --help` for more information on blob extension.

 ## Reclaiming space via deletable blobs

 By default `walrus store` uploads a permanent blob available until after its expiry